OpenAutomationProject/OpenAutomation/GoogleCalendarHelper/README.md

 </group>
 ```

-Where <URL> is your webserver (i.e. CometVisu) plus any subdirectories if you created any to the files copied above.
+Where `<URL>` is your web server (i.e. CometVisu on Wiregate) specified with IP (192.168.0.xxx) or name (wiregate123.local) plus any subdirectories if you created any to the files copied above.
 Do not use 127.0.0.1 / localhost as the client accessing the webpage will fetch the content, not the server itself.

 ## Further information